 Many states have a requirement of Continuing Professional Education to keep your knowledge up to date.
 These requirements vary by state but can amount to 20 to 40 hours per year.

-Getting this far demonstrates more than just expertise – it is a sign of dedication and hundreds of hours of hard work.
+Getting this far demonstrates more than just expertise—it is a sign of herculean dedication.
 This is not something that just anyone can do.

 According to the AICPA, CPAs earn 15% more than non-CPAs in similar roles.